Dominae: Production and composition

 Leanne Macomber was a singer for the Texas electronic music band Neon Indian, and was also in duo called Fight Bite.
 Joel Ford was in an electronic music duo with Daniel Lopatin, named Ford & Lopatin.
 The two first met in 2009 when they were touring, and decide to start working on music together, thus forming Ejecta.
 Macomber wrote all the songs of Dominae, with Joel Ford handling production and co-writing on "It's Only Love" and "Jeremiah".
 Macomber described the writing process as "the initial vomit.
 For better or worse I just go with whatever flows out.
 These songs we're not written as a body of work."
 She said the oldest-written song from the album was "Mistress", which as of November 2013 was seven years old, and the last was "Tempest", which was finished while wrapping up production.

 Recording sessions of Dominae began in the summer of 2012, and lasted 14 months in five different "studios".
 According to Ford, "We worked in bedrooms, on laptops, in really nice studios, in awesome “project” studios.
 We used super nice, really expensive gear and really terrible broken equipment—anything that worked at the time.
 After switching studios and taking a break to do an unrelated session in LA, I lost some files and had to rebuild one of the sessions.
 I was so heartbroken, but the track ended up sounding amazing and different then we had originally planned."

 Dominae is a ten-track retro 1980s-style synthpop album that lasts for a total of 36 minutes and seven seconds.
 Ejecta said they were influenced by romantic pop ballads, "cheap and glittery one-hit-wonders" and "fringe electronic movements," calling their influences a "schizophrenic combination of your dad's radio and your drunk cousin's record collection—from Gainsbourg to Death in June."
 They described their sound as electronic musically and Macomber's songwriting as pop.
-Artists that inspired Ejecta while making the album included Broadcast, Orchestral Manoeuvres in the Dark, Orbital, Napolian, Cocteau Twins and The Human League.

-Ford said their style was “stuffed somewhere between the past and the future.”
+Artists that inspired Ejecta while making the album included Broadcast, OMD, Orbital, Cocteau Twins and the Human League.
+Ford said their style was "stuffed somewhere between the past and the future".